Beginner’s Guide to Start Beekeeping (Without Going Off-Grid)

 For sure you will need at least one hive whether it’s for personal or business use.

-You need to decide what you are looking to get out of your honey bees.
+You need to decide what you are looking to get out of your bees.
 Do you just want to have bees for personal use?
 I would suggest starting with this, but having enough frames and boxes to support 2 hives, in case you need to split the hive.

 If you want to just support the honey bee population, you could start with one hive as well.